5j9/browserfetch/README.rst

-🚧 This project is not ready yet.

 Fetch using your browser.

 Let the browser manage cookies for you.

+⚠️ This project is a very simple implementation.
+Not tested thoroughly.
+Consider it a proof of concept.

 Usage
 -----